 'Tricky little bastard.'

 Whipping a needle-pointed misericorde from his belt, he turned the man's head.
 His other hand found a small glass vial and cupped it ready.
 A single, sharp jab with the blade cut deep into the dead mage's temple and blood welled up, already thickening.
 As he swept away his knife, Lambert quickly jammed the open vial over the wound as a wisp of darkness leaked out into the dim tavern - a tendril akin to oily smoke that bloomed up from the cut and quickly filled the vial.
 Keeping it upended, Lambert jammed in the cork and rose, sauntering over to the counter once more, whistling a jaunty tune.
 He dropped the vial onto the bar and slid another coin next to it.

 'Next time you bank the fire, put this in its heart and don't remove it.
 Just let it render down to ash with the rest.
 And if a sable brother comes looking, you saw nothing, remember?'

 The innkeeper nodded nervously and Lambert flashed him a horrible grin to compound the effect.
 With that same happy tune, the old man wandered over towards the inn door.
 As he passed the body of the mage, he gestured down with one pointed forefinger and swiped that of his other hand across it.
 In half a heartbeat the body dessicated like a millennia old mummy and rotted to dry dust on the floor - nothing more that a pile of ash.

 'Be lucky,' Lambert called to the innkeeper as he strode out into the night.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VictrixWrite a Review